 Concourse is a unique program for freshmen within MIT.
 It focuses on integration of the disciplines, teaching math and science within the broader human framework.
 Highly dedicated teachers teach small classes that permit a truly interactive learning environment.

 To be admitted to the program, you must first complete the two part application process.
 This includes an application through our website as well as the Advising application all students complete.
 This process changes from year to year so please check back for specific details in the spring.

 Once selected for the program you will be assigned a Concourse advisor and they will work with you during orientation to develop the best course schedule for you.
 In order to remain in Concourse you must participate in the Friday seminar, enroll in one of the HASS offerings, and take one additional class within Concourse.

 Does being in Concourse mean that you can’t take classes outside the program?

-No. Only three core courses (including the seminar) need be taken within Concourse in the fall and spring semesters.
-In order to complete General Institute Requirements (GIRs) Concourse students will take at least one “mainstream” class with some students opting for more.
+No. Only three core courses (including the seminar) need be taken within Concourse in the fall semester, and two in the spring.
+In order to complete General Institute Requirements (GIRs), Concourse students will take at least one “mainstream” class with some students opting for more.